trustle/trustle-setup/aws/README.md

 + Creates an AWS user for the Trustle Connector.
 Default: `trustle-connector`.
 + Attaches the created policies to the created user.
 + Creates access and secret keys for the created user.
-This part of the template can be removed to manually create AWS access keys in the AWS console.
+This part of the template can be removed to manually create access keys in the AWS console or AWS CLI.

 **Important: The Terraform template uses the `aws_iam_access_key` resource to create an AWS access key and secret key for the Trustle Connector user.
-These credentials are stored in the Terraform state file.** To avoid any potential exposure of these sensitive credentials, remove the outputs and resource from the Terraform template.
+These credentials are stored in the Terraform state file.** To avoid any potential exposure of these sensitive credentials, remove the outputs and resource from the Terraform template and obtain these keys manually via the AWS console or AWS CLI.

 ## Usage

 Before applying this template please insure it has been modified for your usage.

 ```
+# Set up AWS credentials first - refer to Terraform AWS documentation

 $ terraform init

 $ terraform apply

+# Optionally obtain access and secret key for the user

 $ terraform output trustle-connector-access-key